 Feel free to stop by from 9 am to 5 pm Monday through Friday, and 10 am to 2 pm on Saturdays and Sundays.
 The stairways and upper floors are closed to visitors, but you can walk around the lobby.

-I would recommend taking a historic walking tour of Downtown LA where you’ll visit landmarks, like the Bradbury Building, and learn more about the history of DTLA.
+I recommend taking a historic walking tour of Downtown LA where you’ll visit landmarks, like the Bradbury Building, and learn more about the history of DTLA.

 LA Live